Great Falls, Montana: Smelting operations

 On April 7, 1908, construction began on a masonry/brick chimney measuring 506 ft tall on the B & M's (now the city's largest employer) smelting site at Black Eagle by the Alphonse Custodis Construction Co. of New York, for dispersal of fumes from B & M's copper smelting process.
 B & M would soon merge with the Amalgamated Copper Company and become the Anaconda Copper Mining Company or "ACM".
 The B & M smelter stack was completed on October 23, 1908.
 The chimney had an interior measurement of 78.5 ft in diameter at the base and 50 ft in diameter at the top.
-At the time of its completion it was the tallest chimney in the world (see List of tallest chimneys).
-With the moniker "The Big Stack", it immediately became a landmark for the community, but after over 70 years of operation the smelter closed in 1980.
+At the time of its completion, it was the tallest chimney in the world (see List of tallest chimneys).
+With the moniker "The Big Stack", it immediately became a landmark for the community; after over 70 years of operation, the smelter closed in 1980.

 The Big Stack's "sister" stack in Anaconda, also of masonry/brick construction, completed in 1919, and slightly taller at 585 ft, began to suffer from cracking and the ACM decided to remove the support bands from the upper half of the Big Stack in 1976 and send them to Anaconda.
 This action proved to be the Big Stack's ultimate demise, since the cracks it was also suffering from rapidly worsened such that the ACM, citing concern for public safety (due to the continual deterioration of the stack's structural integrity), slated the Big Stack's demolition for September 18, 1982.